Skip to content

 Co-founder, Employ Borderless

-A PEO (Professional Employer Organization), also known as an HR outsourcing solution, is a third-party organization that provides human resource services to businesses under a co-employment arrangement, such as payroll management, employee benefits, and compliance support.
-PPO (Preferred Provider Organization) is a type of medical plan in which health coverage is provided to participants through a network of selected healthcare providers, such as hospitals, doctors, and physicians.
+A PEO (Professional Employer Organization) is a third-party company that provides HR services to businesses under a co-employment arrangement, including payroll management, employee benefits, and compliance support.
+A PPO (Preferred Provider Organization) is a type of medical plan that provides health coverage through a network of selected healthcare providers, such as hospitals, doctors, and physicians.
+PEOs handle the full HR function; PPOs handle only healthcare coverage.

 What is a PEO?